Decommission Aged Hardware

 Back up cluster settings first

-You can use these snapshots to restore bucket/IAM settings to recover from user or process errors as necessary.
+You can use these snapshots to restore bucket, IAM, and cluster settings to recover from user or process errors as necessary.

 Networking and firewalls